phillipberndt/pqiv/README.markdown

  * Added ctrl + space/backspace hotkey for jumping to the next/previous directory
  * Improved pqiv's reaction if a file is removed
  * gtk 3.16 deprecates `gdk_cursor_new`, replaced by a different function
+ * Shuffle mode is now toggleable at run-time (using Ctrl-R)

 pqiv 2.2
  * Accept URLs as command line arguments